Ever seen those ’24/7 lo-fi hip hop beats to chill/study/relax to’ streams?

 After that, you can usually get away with mastering it just with some limiting and/or soft clipping.
 At the end, you should have something like this!

-So it’s all well and good that you know how to make this genre now, but what about when you’re in the studio?
+So it’s all well and good that you know how to make this genre now, but what about having good quality samples to use?

 Hopefully this helps you get off the ground with lo-fi and that you’ll be making beats like this in no time.